• Skip to main content

 Broccoli is a very popular vegetable though it can be tricky to prepare successfully.
 This is because if it's cooked for too long (even a minute too long) it loses its sweetness, crunch and vibrant green colour.
 That's why it's important to cook the florets for a few minutes only (I cooked mine for about 3 minutes).

 Both the florets as well as the stalk can be added to salads, either raw or cooked (this recipe uses only the florets but you can add the stalks to broccoli hummus).
-Because this broccoli noodle salad contains delicate, soft vermicelli I felt that adding tough, raw broccoli might overpower it.
-So I decided to cook the broccoli briefly to soften it a little.
+Because this broccoli and noodle salad contains delicate, soft vermicelli I felt that adding tough, raw broccoli might overpower it.
+So I decided to cook the broccoli briefly to soften it.

 After you've rehydrated the noodles and cooked the broccoli you are ready to assemble the salad.